-There are large honeycomb-shaped openings in the bumper that give it the appearance of being split in two.
+There are large honeycomb-shaped openings in the bumper that give it the appearance of being split.
 It could be housing sensors for L2/L2+ autonomous driving features.
 There are triangular vertical air inlets on the corners, right below the headlamps, that resemble BMW’s Z4.

-The production MG Cyberster has a rollover protection unit integrated behind the seats.
-The sculpted back features swanky but distinctive-looking full-LED taillights.
+The production Cyberster has a rollover protection unit integrated behind the seats.
+The sculpted back features swanky but distinctive full-LED taillights.
 Lit up, the primary LED strip surrounds the pronounced arrow-shaped turn indicators on three sides.
-The spy photo also reveals a comprehensive diffuser that could help improve aerodynamics, besides the car’s street presence.
+The comprehensive diffuser helps improve aerodynamics, besides the car’s street presence.

-In contrast to the concept version, the production model has a proper roof.
-The certification picture below suggests customers will get a choice of two roof colors: black and red.
+In contrast to the concept, the production model has a proper roof.
+The Chinese certification chart suggests that customers will have a choice of two roof colors: black and red.
 There’ll be various brand logo, hub cap, model badge, and wheel options, too.
-With smaller wheels and higher ground clearance, it looks more compact and less aggressive.

-On the production MG Cyberster, the roof can be folded out and stowed back in with ease thanks to the electronic operation.
-The fabric roof will be lighter and more convenient than a metal roof.
-Additionally, it will be cheaper to manufacture, making the car more affordable.
-MG UK’s design head Carl Gotham told Autocar earlier that the production version would wear a more ‘toned down’ design compared to the concept.
-He added that the new electric sports car would capture the brand’s sports car DNA and be technologically advanced.
+The roof can be folded out and stowed back in with the electronic operation.
+The fabric roof should be lighter and more convenient than a metal roof.
+Additionally, it will be cheaper to manufacture.

 Interior & Features